IBM/Db2-zOS-samples/README.md

 # Db2 zOS Samples

-This is the repository for the IBM Db2 zOS samples
+This repository contains sample programs to work on Db2 for zOS.

 ## Performance Validation for Db2 for zOS